 You will bring a positive and enthusiastic approach, along with passion, determination and an eagerness to learn; an asset to any employer.There are so many things you could decide to talk about, highlight and showcase within your CV.
 Let's look at some of them:

-Send your CV to email@example.com and include your full name, RCN membership no, along with a brief summary of your situation and career objectives.
+Send your CV to email@example.com and include your full name and RCN membership no, along with a brief summary of your current situation and career objectives.